Go to the main content

 The Apology That Isn't Really About Food

-My daughter loves me.
+My mom loves me.
 I know this in my bones.
-She calls every Sunday.
-She sends photos of the kids.
-She drove fourteen hours to be with me after my second knee replacement.
+She texts me every few days.
+She sends me articles she thinks I'll like.
+She drove from Houston to Austin to help me move into this 1920s bungalow I'm renting.
 But when we're in public and the subject of my eating comes up, something shifts.
 She becomes the translator between me and the world, smoothing over my choices as if they're a quirk to be managed rather than a decision to be respected.

 Who Gets Permission to Change